 Please consider joining our amazing PTN!
 Send in your family membership envelopes!
 Every dollar raised by the PTN, goes right back to your students!

-We can already thank them for our new Switlik folders, the classroom care packages (tissues, wipes, cleaning wipes, & sidewalk chalk), our gift card for our memory book photos!
+We can already thank them for our new Switlik folders, the individual student learniing boxes for home, classroom care packages, our gift card for our memory book photos, plus many more things that they have instore for us!

 Consider attending the monthly meetings and joining a committee!
 It is a GREAT way to get involved in our school!